-Rolan Joni Young, Chairperson

-Orest T. Dubno, Vice Chairperson

-Kevin H. Loveland

-Jeffrey Freiser

-J. Scott Guilmartin

-Michael Meotti

-Kimberly A. Neilson

-Paul L. Jones

-Diane Randall Meghan K. Lowney Vacancy
+Rolan Joni Young, Chairperson Orest T. Dubno, Vice Chairperson Jeffrey Freiser J. Scott Guilmartin Michael Meotti Kimberly A. Neilson Diane Randall Meghan K. Lowney

+3 Vacancies

-The current vacancy has existed since August 2007.
+Two of the vacancies occurred during calendar year 2009; one member retired in July 2009 and the other member passed away in November 2009.
+The third vacancy has existed since August 2007.

-Gary E. King served as President/Executive Director during a portion of the audited period and retired on February 29, 2008.
-Anthony V. Milano served as Interim President and Executive Director until the CHFA Board of Directors appointed Timothy Bannon President and Executive Director, effective December 8, 2008.
+Timothy Bannon served as President/Executive Director throughout the audited period.

 In accordance with Section 8-244b, subsection (a), of the General Statutes, the governing body of the State Housing Authority consists of three members who are appointed by the Board of Directors of the CHFA.
-Members of the State Housing Authority Board of Directors as of December 31, 2008, were as follows:
+Members of the State Housing Authority Board of Directors as of December 31, 2009, were as follows: